material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 #### Root folder icons

 Additionally, it is possible to assign icons to the root folder of a workspace.
-This is done by using the `rootFolder` attribute:
+This is done by using the `rootFolderNames` attribute:

 ```ts
 {